strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 24 May 2024 --

+- Logic for determining if a menu item is already in the cart moved from use effect loop to a separate function executed on click of add to cart button.
+- Already in cart alert bug resolved.

+---

 -- 23 May 2024 --

 - Application now correctly using a unique key for menu and cart items and only the cart item selected is removed when clicking the remove button.